Neutrino oscillations and PMNS matrix in gauge-Higgs unification: Introduction

-In the previous paper \cite{CKM2025} the origin of the Cabibbo-Kobayashi-Maskawa (CKM) matrix in the $W$ couplings in the GUT inspired GHU has been clarified.
-Flavor mixing in the quark sector arises in the down-type quark multiplets, and the observed CKM matrix has been reproduced within experimental errors.
-Flavor-changing neutral currents (FCNCs) in the $Z$ couplings have been naturally suppressed as well.
+In a previous paper \cite{CKM2025} the origin of the Cabibbo-Kobayashi-Maskawa (CKM) matrix in the $W$ couplings in the GUT-inspired GHU was clarified.
+Flavor mixing in the quark sector arose in the down-type quark multiplets, and the observed CKM matrix was reproduced within experimental errors.
+Flavor-changing neutral currents (FCNCs) in the $Z$ couplings were naturally suppressed as well.

 In this paper we investigate the problem of flavor mixing in the lepton sector, namely the origin of neutrino oscillations in GHU.
-In the GUT inspired GHU tiny neutrino masses are explained by an inverse seesaw mechanism in which Majorana mass terms on the UV brane play an important role.
+In the GUT-inspired GHU tiny neutrino masses are explained by an inverse seesaw mechanism in which Majorana mass terms on the UV brane play an important role.
 The mixing in the neutrino mass eigenstates in the $W$ couplings arises from those Majorana mass terms.
 It is known that the mixing angles in the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix are much larger than those in the CKM matrix.
 Large mixing angles follow from Majorana mass terms.

 In Section 2 the GUT inspired $SO(5) \times U(1)_X \times SU(3)_C$ GHU model with general flavor mixing in the lepton sector is described.
 Equations of motion and boundary conditions satisfied by lepton field multiplets are given and general form of their wave functions are derived.
 In Section 3 the equations are solved when brane interactions are diagonal in the generation space.
 It is shown that neutrino masses naturally become tiny by an inverse seesaw mechanism.
 In Section 4 $W$ couplings of leptons are examined.
 It will be found that the PMNS matrix\cite{Pontecorvo1958, MNS1962, KM1973} in the normal ordering with $\delta_{CP}=\pi$ is realized consistently with the NuFit-6.0 analysis of neutrino oscillation data.\cite{NuFit2024} A summary is given in Section 5.
 Basis functions for wave functions in the RS space are given in Appendix A.